elejeune11/FM-Track/README.md

 python <path-to-test.py>
 ```

-When importing functions from FM-Track, test.py uses the files installed into your anaconda environment folder.
+When importing functions from FM-Track, test.py looks for the files installed into your anaconda environment folder.
 Because of this, you must activate the environment every time you want to call FM-Track functions.
 To do this, use the command `conda activate fmtrack`.

 FM-Track uses the input_info class to store all your filepaths.
 The test.py file explains this in greater detail.
 Additionally, input_info stores the values of other tunable parameters.
 The test.py file explains this as well.
 The parameters that can be modified are as follows: